Charlie-Nicholls/DND-Adventures/Ghosts of the Damned/Beaverton Hall/Ground Floor/Dr Corbyn Beaver's Study.md

 >
 > $\quad$ If decoded using book cipher:
 >> [!boxed|no-t]
->> "Smuggle a knife to Weasel Brown with instructions to stab Harriet Adder in the gut in return for bribing her appeal Judge.
+>> "Smuggle a knife to Weasel Brown with instructions to stab `= [[Ghosts of the Damned]].Villain` in the gut in return for bribing her appeal Judge.
 Further instructions to follow"

 ### Other
 - Tortoise and Hare book can be found here.